dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 geriatric Nordic Narwhal closed in to do a bit of spying.

 Things start happening fast.
-As the French CVBG swings around the front unit reports torpedoes in the water\!
+As the French CVBG swings around the front unit reports torpedoes in the water!
 An ASW torp is shot back down the bearing, the carrier, its close escorts, and the target turn to run, and the other ASW escorts work the target.
 It turns out to be a very dangerous Sierra, but this close in my ASW aircraft can react rapidly, and the contact is surrounded and killed.
-(Love those big French ASW helicopters - 4 torpedoes\!)
+(Love those big French ASW helicopters - 4 torpedoes!)
 After that I split the group in two, pushing the ASW screen further ahead, and proceed up the coast.
 Other than a couple of Exocets lobbed at a patrol boat, and some Alize ESM work, the French played no other significant role in this fight.

 In the air my Harriers take the lead role at first, with their long range AIM-120s being my best air-to-air weapons.
 They come sneaking in